Welcome to the third century

 Precision Health’s first new project will address the nation’s opioid crisis, with future projects expected to include depressive illnesses, metabolic diseases, and cancer.

-Schlissel went on to outline new ways in which the university will encourage its faculty to expand public engagement — building on efforts to inform federal, state, or local policy-making, contribute to the understanding of important issues, and elevate the level of public debate.
+Schlissel went on to outline new ways in which the university will encourage its faculty to expand public engagement — building on efforts to inform federal, state, or local policy-making, contribute to the understanding of important issues, and elevate the level of public debate.“The Michigan faculty is an intellectual powerhouse with expertise in an unmatched array of critical and timely areas,” he said.
+“As a great public university, I believe that faculty who are interested in doing so should be encouraged to contribute that expertise more directly to the public good and be recognized for this activity.”

 He also announced the inaugural recipients of two presidential awards that honor and celebrate faculty public engagement: the President’s Award for National and State Leadership and the President’s Award for Public Impact.